BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/2023-12-23-rust-macros-and-crafting-interpreters.md

 ---
 layout: post
-title: Rust Macros and Advent of Code
+title: Rust Macros (while Crafting Interpreters)
 modified: 2023-12-31T00:00:00+01:00
 categories: misc
-tags: [programming-languages, rust]
+tags: [programming-languages, rust, macros, crafting-interpreters]
 comments: true
 share: true
 ---

 I have never used [Rust](https://www.rust-lang.org/) extensively.
 The few times I have tried have ended up in me giving up due to unwinnable fights against the [borrow-checker](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html).
 By the recommendation of a friend I am giving this another shot.

-I'm making my way through [Robert Nystrom's](https://journal.stuffwithstuff.com/) [Crafting Interpreters](https://craftinginterpreters.com/) as well as doing [this year's Advent of Code](https://adventofcode.com/2023).
+I'm making my way through [Robert Nystrom's](https://journal.stuffwithstuff.com/) [Crafting Interpreters](https://craftinginterpreters.com/) as well as doing [2023's Advent of Code](https://adventofcode.com/2023).
 I am late to the latter but I am enjoying myself regardless.
 I am using Rust as my language of choice for both endevours.

 I am on the [Representing Code](https://craftinginterpreters.com/representing-code.html) chapter of Crafting Intepreters where Robert mentions using a separate tool for generating the classes for various Expression types instead of hand-writing each since they share a tedious amount of boilerplate.
 Had I been writing this in Go, this is the path I would have followed.
 However, with Rust, we have the power of [macros](https://doc.rust-lang.org/book/ch19-06-macros.html) which presents me with the perfect opportunity to learn how they work.

-In Java (which is the language of choice for the first of the two interpreters we write with Robert, in the book), Robert recommends structuring expressions as subcalsses of an [abstract](https://www.digitalocean.com/community/tutorials/abstract-class-in-java) Expression class.
+In Java (which is the language of choice for the first of the two interpreters we write with Robert, in the book), Robert recommends structuring Expressions as subcalsses of an [abstract](https://www.digitalocean.com/community/tutorials/abstract-class-in-java) Expression class.
 The following code shows this, along with the `Binary` class that would extend the abstract Expression class:

 ```java
 package com.craftinginterpreters.lox;